-Germany enjoys an excellent reputation regarding its dynamic and innovative R&D environment.
+Germany enjoys an excellent reputation for its dynamic and innovative R&D environment.
 This is regularly confirmed by leading international comparisons on innovative capability.
-The latest example can be found in the current Innovation Union Scoreboard (IUS), which is used as an instrument by the European Commission for the evaluation of the innovative performance of European nations.
-The IUS ranks Germany among the group of leading innovators.
-Within the EU, only the Scandinavian countries, the Netherlands and the UKare placed ahead of the German R&D location.
-With its high innovation output, Germany is a first rate location for R&D projects.
+The latest example can be found in the current issue of the European Innovation Scoreboard (EIS) which is used as an instrument by the European Commission to evaluate the innovative performance of the European countries.
+The EIS ranks Germany high in the group of leading innovators.
+Within the EU, only the Scandinavian countries, the Benelux countries and the UK are placed ahead of Germany.
+With its innovation output, Germany is a prime location for R&D projects.

 Map: Innocation Performance of European Countries